 Sciences-Po is a world-renowned university with particular strengths in the social sciences.
 Created in 1872, it provides intellectual training anchored in the study of the humanities and the social sciences.
 Click here to see their latest brochure.

-The university's alumni include Nicolas Sarkozy (the most recent past President of France), Pascal Lamy (former Director-General of World Trade Organization), Boutros Boutros-Ghali (former Secretary-General of the United Nations) and Francois Hollande (current president of France).
+The university's alumni include Nicolas Sarkozy and Francois Hollande (the most recent past Presidents of France), Pascal Lamy (former Director-General of World Trade Organization) and Boutros Boutros-Ghali (former Secretary-General of the United Nations).
 It is a highly selective institution.

 The main (Paris) campus is just off the Seine, between Boulevard Saint Germain and Boulevard Raspail, within walking distance of Notre Dame, the Panthéon, and the Assemblée Nationale.
 It is housed primarily in 17th and 18th century mansions located on and around Rue Saint-Guillaume and Rue de l'Université, in the 7th arondissement on the left bank.
 Most Richmond participants will study at this campus.
 Click here to access a campus map.

 Sciences-Po also maintains six regional campuses, each focused on the study of a particular world region (including instruction in pertinent foreign languages).

 - Poitiers: Latin American, Spanish and Portuguese program

 - Reims: Transatlantic program